xcruxiex/themes/README.md

 * 3. Place your theme in this folder (must be named like this : `name.theme.css`)
 * 4. Reload Discord using `Ctrl + R` (or `Cmd + R`)
 * 5. Go to `Discord -> Settings -> Themes` and turn on your theme

+# Support

+You can find support for my themes here : https://discord.gg/Y8ZVyXz/

+How to ask :

+* Specify the theme
+* Explain your problem clearly
+* add a screenshot if needed

+PLEASE READ THE RULES BEFORE ASKING